-All of that culminated into a charmed 2018 season for Aaron Plessinger.
-He took home not one, but two titles – the 250SX West Championship and the AMA 250MX Championship.
-The Supercross championship came down to the wire, even with four wins, but Plessinger ran away with the Motocross crown with six wins and a 110-points lead.
+2018 was a magical season for Plessinger, taking home not one but two championship titles.
+The 250SX West Championship and AMA 250MX Championship.
+Even with four wins the Supercross championship came down to the wire, with Plessinger getting the upper hand and earning his 1st 250SX title.
+Aaron ran away with the 250MX motocross crown with ultimately six wins and a 110-point leadto close out the year.
 It was a career first on both accounts and a standout season for the 22-year-old from Ohio.